 This service supports pupils from Year One and up, with visual impairment and mobility needs; hearing impairment; autism, learning and cognitive disabilities.
 Within the SENDsuccess team there are experienced teachers with specialist qualifications in SEND.

-We have an exciting opportunity for 11 Early Years provisions to take part in a five-week accredited Level 1 and 2 online Makaton training programme from Wednesday 22 February 2023 – 22 March 2023
+We have an exciting opportunity for 11 Early Years provisions to take part in a five-week accredited Level 1 and 2 online Makaton training programme from 23rd January 2024 – 27th February 2024 (excluding the half term – 13th February 2024)

 Places on this training are extremely limited and are being offered on a first-come-first serve-basis.
 Please note, places are restricted to one participant per school / setting and for provisions who have NOT taken part in Makaton training previously arranged by Waltham Forest.